circleci/circleci-docs/jekyll/_cci2/faq.md

 ## Does CircleCI 2.0 run inference commands?

-CircleCI 2.0 does not infer anything from your project and you must configure all jobs in the `config.yml` file.
+CircleCI 2.0 does not infer from your project and is moving toward a model of smart defaults with a configuration builder interface to assist with configuring all jobs in the `config.yml` file.

 ## Can I use CircleCI 2.0 without creating base images?